shubham15400/KITS19_CNN_Model/README.md

 The model processes volumetric data with dimensions `(Depth, Height, Width, Channels)` and outputs a binary segmentation map with the same spatial dimensions as the input.
 The architecture uses downsampling for feature extraction and upsampling for reconstructing the spatial dimensions.

+## Dataset
+This project uses the **KITS19 Dataset**, a publicly available dataset for kidney tumor segmentation challenges.
+It includes:
+- 3D volumetric CT scans of the abdomen.
+- Ground truth segmentation masks for kidney and tumor regions.

+The dataset is preprocessed to resize scans and masks to a consistent shape (e.g., 128x128x128).

+To learn more about the KITS19 dataset, visit the [kits19](https://github.com/neheller/kits19).

 ## Requirements

 Install the necessary dependencies using the following: